OleHolmNielsen/GPAW-benchmark-2018/README.md

 mv l_mkl_2018.1.163.tgz $HOME/modules/sources/i/imkl/
 ```

-Due to a bug in the Intel compilers 2018.1 you need to set a very large or unlimited
+Due to a bug in the Intel compilers 2018.1 a very large or unlimited
-stack size before building Python 3.x with Intel compilers, for example:
+stack size is required before building Python 3.x with Intel compilers.
+The number of user processes must also be larger than the default.
+Example settings are:

 ```
 ulimit -s 40000000
 ulimit -s unlimited
+ulimit -u 500
 ```
 See details in https://software.intel.com/en-us/forums/intel-c-compiler/topic/759078.
 The bug seems to have been resolved in the Intel 2018.3 compiler version.